Home > Analyses > Consumer Defensive > Dollar General Corporation

 Revenue by Segment

-This pie chart illustrates Dollar General Corporation’s revenue distribution by segment for the fiscal year 2024, highlighting the contributions of different product categories.
+This pie chart illustrates Dollar General Corporation’s revenue distribution by product segment for the fiscal year 2025, highlighting the composition and relative scale of each business line.

 Key Products & Brands

-The table below presents Dollar General Corporation’s main product categories and their descriptions:
+The table below outlines Dollar General Corporation’s primary product categories and their descriptions:

 Main Competitors

-In the Consumer Defensive sector’s Discount Stores industry, there are 6 competitors in total; below is a table of the top 10 leaders by market capitalization:
+There are 6 competitors in the Discount Stores industry; below is a table of the top 10 leaders by market capitalization:

-Dollar General Corporation ranks 4th among its competitors with a market cap at 3.6% of the sector leader Walmart Inc. It stands below both the average market cap of the top 10 competitors (232B) and the median market cap of the sector (38B).
-The company maintains a 41.22% market cap lead over its next closest competitor, indicating a moderate gap in scale within the mid-tier of this competitive group.
+Dollar General ranks 4th among its competitors with a market cap just 2.87% that of the leader, Walmart.
+It sits below both the average market cap of the top 10 (232B) and the median sector market cap (38B).
+The company maintains a 77% market cap gap to its nearest larger competitor, Target, indicating a significant scale difference.

 Comparisons with competitors